swiftlang/swift/docs/HowToUpdateDebugInfo.md

 ```
 debug_value undef : $Int, let, name "x"
 ```

-> [!Caution]
-> This currently doesn't work, such debug values are dropped.

 Additionally, if a previous `debug_value` exists for the variable, a debug value of undef invalidates the previous value, in case the value of the variable isn't